pironlucia/Brightway-Excellence-Cluster/README.md

 # Brightway-Excellence-Cluster
 Repository for sharing materials and learn from each other

 During the next week, I will set up the readme nicely.
-I think i will add some useful links and basic instructions, let's see if it is useful or not.
+I think i will add some useful links and basic instructions, let's see if it makes sense or not.
+We can also talk about it at the next meeting